(225 ILCS 454/5-28)

 (2) be of good moral character;

-(3) have been licensed at least 2 out of the
+(3) have been licensed at least 2 consecutive years

 (4) successfully complete a 4-year course of study in

-high school or secondary school approved by the Illinois State Board of Education or an equivalent course of study as determined by an examination conducted by the Illinois State Board of Education, which shall be verified under oath by the applicant;
+high school or secondary school approved by the state in which the school is located, or a high school equivalency certificate, which shall be verified under oath by the applicant;

 (5) provide satisfactory evidence of having completed